Flutterwave/Java-v3/documentation/PaymentPlans.md

 ##  Get a Payment Plan

-This describes how to get a payment plan
+This describes how to get a specific payment plan using its ID.

 ```java
 ListResponse flwResponse = new PaymentPlan()